Video conferencing at scale - A practical guide

 This also indicates the remedy to feedback: In a conference settings where the participants all attend remotely, the audio of the conference should never come from speakers so that the microphone can pick it up.
 Use a headset instead.
 Always.
 If you take one thing away from this guide, it should be to always use a headset for video conferencing with groups.
 Use in-ears if you don’t like headphone hair.

 Conferencing software has audio echo cancellation (feedback suppression) built in.
 It works ok, but not in all situations.
-Sometimes it slips in the middle of a call just for a second, but long enough to deafen the whole audience.
+Sometimes it slips in the middle of a call just for a second, but long enough for you to hear yourself speak with some delay or to deafen the whole audience.
 Better not to rely on it - keep it simple and use a headset.

 Background noise is caused by whatever happens in your environment during the call.
 Your phone notifications, people walking by or talking to each other, clocks ticking, all of this will be picked up and transmitted to the audience.
 And it adds up if their are many.
 It is a matter of courtesie as well to avoid that as much as possible.
 There are three remedies: Mute yourself when you are not talking.
 Reduce background noise by picking a quiet room or moving further away from the sources.
 Keep your microphone close to your mouth (headset…) so that the microphone volume can be lowered as much as possible.